koelslaw/koelslaw.github.io/about.md

 ---
 layout: default
+image: img/sample_logo.png
 title: About
-description: About Us
 ---

-# Useful title
+# About us
 some about info here like how many years you have been operating or any orgs you may be a part of